yoyoj1023/ethernaut-level-solutions/07_Force/README.md

 # 07_Force Project

-一、挑戰攻破 Ethernaut CTF 第 7 題： Force
+## Challenge: Ethernaut CTF Level 7 - Force

-- 勝利條件：使合約的餘額大於 0
+- **Victory condition**: Make the contract balance greater than 0
-- 知識儲備：Fallback、selfdestruct()、payable
+- **Knowledge required**: Fallback, selfdestruct(), payable

-二、解題思路：
+## Solution Strategy:

-1. 透過自毀函數 selfdestruct() 強制將錢傳送到指定目標合約地址，即便目標合約沒有定義 receive()
+1. Use the self-destruct function selfdestruct() to forcibly send money to the specified target contract address, even if the target contract does not define receive()

-三、Solidity 補充：
+## Solidity Supplement:

-- 目前 selfdestrcut() 已被棄用。不建議在新合約部屬中使用。
+- Currently selfdestruct() has been deprecated.
+It is not recommended for use in new contract deployments.

-- 在坎昆升級後，底層機器碼已不再刪除與帳戶相關的代碼和數據。僅將其以太幣轉移給受益人。
+- After the Cancun upgrade, the underlying bytecode no longer deletes code and data associated with accounts.
+It only transfers its ether to the beneficiary.

-- 更多延伸說明請參見 EIP-6780
+- For more detailed explanations, please refer to EIP-6780